Comparison

 Free delivery infrastructure.
 No campaign UI, no AI, no scheduling.
 You build everything yourself on top of the API.

 Yes.
-PushPilot has a free tier that includes AI-generated push notifications for mobile apps (5 per week).
-Firebase Cloud Messaging is free for delivery with no limits but requires building your own campaign tooling.
-For email and multi-channel needs on a budget, Customer.io and OneSignal have affordable plans.
-None of these platforms match Braze's full feature set, but for most teams, they cover the practical requirements.
+PushPilot has a free tier with 5 AI-generated push notifications per week, and a Pro plan at $10/month with full AI content generation — orders of magnitude below Braze's typical $50,000+/year minimum.
+Firebase Cloud Messaging is free for delivery if you're willing to build campaign tooling yourself.
+For multi-channel needs on a budget, OneSignal and Customer.io have affordable plans.
+None of these match Braze's full enterprise feature set, but for most small and mid-sized teams, they cover the practical requirements at a small fraction of the cost.

 Braze does not publish pricing publicly.
-Based on consistently reported figures from current and former customers, the minimum annual contract is approximately $50,000.
-Most mid-size companies using Braze pay between $100,000 and $300,000 annually.
-Enterprise deals for large apps with millions of MAUs can exceed $500,000 per year.
-Professional services for onboarding are typically billed separately.
+Based on consistently reported figures from current and former customers, Braze's minimum annual contract is approximately $50,000.
+Mid-size companies typically pay between $100,000 and $300,000 per year, and enterprise contracts for apps with millions of monthly active users can exceed $500,000.
+Professional services for the multi-week onboarding are usually billed separately, often $20,000–$50,000.

 Can PushPilot replace Braze?

-For push notifications specifically: yes, PushPilot can replace Braze's push notification capabilities for most mobile app use cases.
-PushPilot adds AI content generation that Braze doesn't have.
-However, PushPilot doesn't replace Braze's email, SMS, in-app messaging, journey orchestration, or enterprise analytics capabilities.
-If you need the full Braze suite, there is no direct replacement at PushPilot's price point.
+For push notifications specifically, yes — PushPilot can replace Braze's push notification capabilities for most mobile app use cases, and PushPilot adds AI-written content that Braze does not include at any tier.
+PushPilot does not replace Braze's email, SMS, in-app messaging, journey orchestration, or enterprise analytics capabilities.
+If you need the full Braze suite across multiple channels with deep journey logic, no single product replaces it at PushPilot's price point.

 What is the cheapest push notification service that's actually good?

-PushPilot at $10/month is the strongest value for mobile push notifications.
-It includes AI content generation, campaign autopilot, timezone-aware scheduling, and analytics.
+PushPilot at $10/month is the strongest value for mobile push notifications in 2026.
+PushPilot includes AI content generation, campaign autopilot, timezone-aware scheduling, and analytics.
 Firebase Cloud Messaging is free but provides only delivery infrastructure.
-OneSignal starts at $9/month for multi-channel including web push.
-For small teams specifically doing mobile push, PushPilot's pricing and AI capabilities make it the most effective option.
+OneSignal starts at $9/month for multi-channel including web push, but does not include AI.
+For small teams whose primary channel is mobile push, PushPilot's pricing combined with included AI features makes it the most cost-effective managed option.

 Does Braze have AI features?

-Braze has a feature called Sage AI that includes predictive audience scoring, optimal send time prediction, and some personalization assistance.
-However, Braze does not autonomously generate push notification content.
-All message copy in Braze is written by your team.
-PushPilot is the only push notification platform that generates both message content and images automatically using AI.
+Braze offers a feature called Sage AI that includes predictive audience scoring, optimal send-time prediction, and some personalisation assistance.
+Braze does not, however, autonomously generate push notification copy — every message body in Braze is written by your team or by a copywriter.
+PushPilot is currently the only push notification platform that generates both message content and images automatically with AI as a standard included feature.

 More Comparisons